root-project/root/README/ReleaseNotes/v614/index.md

    - Provide TBufferXML::ToXML() and TBufferXML::FromXML() methods

 ## TTree Libraries
+   - Proxies are now properly re-used when multiple TTreeReader{Value,Array}s are associated to a single branch.
+Deserialisation is therefore performed once.
+This is an advantage for complex TDataFrame graphs.

 ### TDataFrame
    - Histograms and profiles returned by TDataFrame (e.g. by a Histo1D action) are now not associated to a ROOT directory (their fDirectory is a nullptr).